pythian/terraform-chefsolo/README.md

 # chef-solo usage
 - Change to the chef-repo directory, where knife is configured.
-- Use 'knife solo cook ec2-user@localhost -i ~/.ssh/mykey' to apply the configured ntp and hostsfile cookbooks to the local host.
+- Use 'knife solo cook ec2-user@localhost -i ~/.ssh/mykey' to apply the configured cookbooks to the local host.
 - Implement additional cookbooks, recipes and roles as needed in the chef-repo.

 # chef-client